waker-btn/waker-btn/README.md

 # 🌼 Hi, I’m Matt Hemstock (he/him)

 I’m a **Back End Web Developer** with a background in **IT systems administration** and **video post-production workflows**.
-I build web applications using **Node.js, Express, React and PostgreSQL**, and I enjoy solving complex technical problems, improving workflows, and putting together orangised, easy to read code.
+I build web applications using **Typescript, Node.js, Express, React and PostgreSQL**, and I enjoy solving complex technical problems, improving workflows, and putting together orangised, easy to read code.

 ---